Last updated on February 15th, 2022

 Las Vegas, NV

 Vegas is the city that welcomes everyone with a smile – sinners, family vacationers and vapers (who, according to some, fit both categories).
 The aroma within the smoke filled casinos (where cigarette smoking is still permitted) is getting sweeter as vaping moves into the mainstream.
-That’s not to say that the guy sitting next to you at the black jack table will enjoy your huge cloud of Deep Fried Apple Pie flavored vapor.
+That’s not to say that the guy sitting next to you at the black jack table will enjoy your huge cloud of Pineapple flavored vapor.

 Vegas has since banned smoking in restaurants and in bars that serve food; however, you can vape in designated restaurant smoking rooms and while waiting for your flight home at McCarron International Airport.